 Some of our vendors require letters of credit to ensure reimbursement for amounts they are disbursing on our behalf, such as to beneficiaries under our insurance programs.
-In addition, from time to time certain customers require us to post letters of credit to ensure payment to our subcontractors and vendors and guarantee performance under our contracts.
+In addition, from time to time, certain customers or our sureties require us to post letters of credit to ensure payment to our subcontractors and vendors and guarantee performance under our contracts.
 Such letters of credit are generally issued by a bank or similar financial institution typically pursuant to our senior credit facility.
 Each letter of credit commits the issuer to pay specified amounts to the holder of the letter of credit if the holder claims that we have failed to perform specified actions.
 If this were to occur, we would be required to reimburse the issuer of the letter of credit.
 Depending on the circumstances of such a reimbursement, we may also have to record a charge to earnings for the reimbursement.

-As of December 31, 2022, and 2021 we had \$12.8 million and \$12.3 million, respectively, in nonperformance letters of credit outstanding under our Credit Agreement which were almost entirely related to the Company's payment obligation under its insurance programs.
-These are irrevocable, standby letters of credit with maturities expiring at various times throughout 2023.
-We expect to renew the letters of credit related to the insurance programs for subsequent one-year periods upon their maturity.
+As of December 31, 2023, we had \$34.4 million in letters of credit outstanding under our Credit Agreement, including \$27.1 million related to the Company's payment obligations under its insurance programs and approximately \$7.3 million related to contract performance obligations.
+As of December 31, 2022, we had \$12.8 million in letters of credit outstanding under our previous credit agreement which were almost entirely related to the Company's payment obligations under its insurance programs.
 We are not aware of any claims currently asserted or threatened under any of these letters of credit that are material, individually or in the aggregate.
-However, to the extent payment is required for any of such claims, the amount paid could be material and could adversely affect cash flows.
+However, to the extent payment is required for any such claims, the amount paid could be material and could adversely affect cash flows.